Psychologist

 In one-third of obsessive-compulsive individuals, onset of the disorder occurs by the age of 15.
 A second peak of incidence occurs during the third decade of life.
 Once established, obsessive-compulsive disorder is likely to persist throughout life with varying degrees of severity.
 The exact cause of OCD is still unknown; however, while there is not total agreement on the cause of obsessive-compulsive behavior, recent evidence strongly suggests that Obsessive Compulsive Disorder has a significant neurobiological basis.

 There is no cure, so to speak, for Obsessive-Compulsive Disorder (OCD); however, there are several types of effective treatment.
 Individual psychotherapy is the most common treatment.
 The therapy frequently involves what is called response prevention and exposure.
 Response prevention therapy consists of keeping the person from acting on his/her obsessions and compulsions.
-Therapy is often combined with medications which can be very helpful in reducing obsessive thinking and the subsequent compulsive behaviors.

 Additional Information